PentaHelix/pentahelix.github.io/_posts/2015-04-10-[chrawl]-Devlog-5:-Keep-your-Potions.md

 Not a lot to show this week, as I have been primarily cleaned up code and optimized some scripts, however potions do now have their own inventory system which I quite like the ui/ux of.

 <!--excerpt-->
+First of all you might notice that the game looks a bit more colorful now, this is thanks to a suggestion by /u/kgtc you can see [here](http://www.reddit.com/r/roguelikedev/comments/31ccqi/sharing_saturday_44/cq1t0n3)

 ##Potions
 Only a few things to show this week, the first one being potion inventory.
 You can scroll through a list of all your potions with [Shift] + [Scroll], and Drop them with [LMB].